 - Add milk and butter and mix to make a soft dough

-- Punch it down and roll it into a log, if making it into acircle shape
+- Punch it down and roll it into a log, or you can make it into a circle shape

-- While the Buccellato bread is in the final proving, preheat oven to 200° C
+- While the Buccellato bread is in the final proving, preheat the oven to 200° C

 - Optional: You can choose to glaze the bread or not.
-I love the darkcolor it provides so I usually do it.
-Can use a combination of a beaten egg with a little milk or a sugar and water.
+I love the dark color it provides so I usually do it.
+Can use a combination of a beaten egg with a little milk or sugar and water.
 I prefer the egg with a little milk.